Call Rob Dessommes972-407-7907

 A Step-By-Step Walkthrough

-1. Pre-approval –Get pre-approved for a mortgage and know in advance exactly how much house you can afford.
-Completing this step will also increase your negotiating power since you’ll be viewed as a “cash buyer”.
+1. Pre-approval¹ –Get pre-approved for a mortgage to get an idea of exactly how much house you can afford.
+Completing this step will also increase your negotiating power.

-2. Loan Search –Put yourself in the hands of an experienced mortgage professional, someone who will help you to determine which financing options best suit your needs todayandin the future.
+2. Loan Search –Put yourself in the hands of an experienced mortgage professional, someone who will help you to determine which financing options suit your needs today and in the future.

 3. Loan Application– It’s crucial to supply the lender with as much information as possible, as accurately as possible.
 All outstanding debts as well as assets and income should be included.